Cancer Prevention and Screening

 - Breast cancer

 - Prostate cancer

 For information on upcoming screenings, please call 410-337-1479 or visit UM St. Joseph Medical Center Events.

 The Kaufman Cancer Center provides free educational seminars and information on cancer awareness, prevention and smoking cessation.
 Cancer screenings are offered onsite at the Cancer Center and in various community locations through our HealthLink Community Outreach program.

 The reduced-dose lung cancer screening program at the Kaufman Cancer Center evaluates those considered at high risk for developing lung cancer from smoking.
 Screenings are reviewed by a multidisciplinary team that includes a thoracic surgeon, oncologist, pulmonologist and radiologist.
 Results are provided directly to the referring physician to be discussed with the patient.

 The Breast Center at UM Upper Chesapeake Medical Center provides quality care and compassion for women seeking diagnostic, treatment and support services for breast health concerns.
 Our care team includes a Fellowship-trained breast surgeon, reconstructive and general surgery experts, and specialists in oncology, radiology, pathology and radiation therapy all in one comprehensive and convenient location.
-Call 443-843-PINK or visit uchbreastcenter.org to learn more.
+Please call 443-843-PINK to learn more.